The MoD and other parties

-He was watching every move of the lips, every facial gesture and she was watching him watching her.
+He was watching every move of the lips, every facial gesture and that short-cropped hair and she was watching him watching her.
 Her throat was parched and she took a sip of tea.

 ‘The idea was for it to be split second.
 I had no idea Chloe was coming up to the stables.
 Yes, I knew she was on with Frank, had been from well before that day – he wanted the island but was a bit out of that loop and used any chance.
 He backgrounded her, found a person he could do business with and it went from there.’

 ‘I’d not have called it love, we’ve been through all that.
 Frank was well aware of the ownership of the island, as you’d let the information out to Chloe.
 I was to throw the gun, Melissa was to threaten you, Melissa shoots me – that bit’s my thinking – you’re framed.’